Businesses are implementing digital transformation initiatives to gain faster time to market, stay competitive and optimize the customer experience.

-It will be especially hard for businesses that are still waiting to embark on their transformation journey, according to Parry Malm, CEO and co-founder of Phrasee, an AI company that makes natural language generation software.
+But unlocking digital transformation success is not everyone's forte.
+It is especially hard for businesses that have yet to embark on their transformation journey, according to Parry Malm, CEO and co-founder of Phrasee, an AI company that makes natural language generation software.

 This article is part of

 What are the benefits of a digital transformation?